vinisaveg/react-future-boilerplate/README.md

 ## react-boilerplate

-A 2021 Reactjs boilerplate, bundled with Snowpack, featuring Typescript, CSS modules, sass, Jest, Cypress, and more...
+A 2021 Reactjs boilerplate bundled with Snowpack, featuring Typescript, CSS modules, sass, Jest, Cypress, and more...

 ### Techs :computer: